 A. Know the Laws

-See https://www.safeaccessnow.org/state_and_federal_law for up-to-date information on marijuana laws in your state.
+See https://www.safeaccessnow.org/state_and_federal_law for up-to-date information on cannabis laws in your state.

 B. Avoid Law Enforcement Encounters